OscillatingBlock/DropKeyTui/README.md

 # DropKeyTui

-**DropKeyTui** is a terminal-based TUI application for securely fetching, decrypting, and viewing end-to-end encrypted notes from a DropKey backend.
+**DropKeyTui** is a terminal-based TUI paste bin for securely fetching, decrypting, and viewing end-to-end encrypted notes from a DropKey backend.
 Built with Go and BubbleTea, it leverages AES encryption and Ed25519 digital signatures for robust security and data integrity.

 ---